Skip to main content

 ENGINEName of the engine to use to process all queries issued during the current session.

-SCHEMAThe name of the schema (datasource or space, including child paths, such as myDatasource.folder1 and mySpace.folder1.folder2) to use by default when a schema is not specified in a query.
+SCHEMAThe name of the schema (datasource or folder, including child paths, such as mySource.folder1 and folder1.folder2) to use by default when a schema is not specified in a query.

 Sample Arrow Flight Client Applications

-Dremio provides sample Arrow Flight client applications in Java and Python at Dremio Hub.
-The Go client in this repository does not support connections to Dremio Cloud.
+Dremio provides sample Arrow Flight client applications in several languages at Dremio Hub.

-Both sample clients use the hostname local and the port number 32010 by default; so, be sure to override these defaults with the hostname data.dremio.cloud or data.eu.dremio.cloud and the port number 443.
+Both sample clients use the hostname local and the port number 32010 by default.
+Make sure you override these defaults with the hostname data.dremio.cloud or data.eu.dremio.cloud and the port number 443.

 note

-At this time, you can only connect to the default Sonar project in Dremio Cloud.
+The Python sample application only supports connecting to the default Sonar project in Dremio Cloud.